Class instance variables and inheritance

 We see that Echoer adds the following behavior to a class that extends it:

-• the class and instances of it may be queried about what phrases they know via the known_phrases method
+echoesmethod which defines what instances of the class know how to ‘say’. - the class and instances of it may be queried about what phrases they know via the

 Thus Persons know how to say “hello” and “goodbye”, as well as arbitrary phrases through echo.
 If we forget, we can also ask Person and its instances what phrases it knows.